HB

 Component Library Launch

-After several weeks of work tweaking and extending our wireframe component library to satisfaction, I followed up with Moonshot branding and incorporation of an Atomic Design structure for all our components.
-I then set up the library with example layouts and new Figma Auto Layout grids to inspire and give designers a jump start on new projects.
+After several days of work tweaking and extending our wireframe component library to satisfaction, I followed up with Moonshot branding and incorporation of an Atomic Design structure for all our components.
+I then set up the UI Kit with example layouts and new Figma Auto Layout grids to inspire and give designers a jump start on new projects.
 All colors, fonts, and iconography were customizable for easy conversion to client brand specific styles.
 The final and last step was publishing it out to Figma as a shared library for all our designers to use.

 Full FIGMA Component Library